PinkusFpv/Reverse_Engineering_ESM57280_Huawei_Battery/README.md

 ## 🕵️ Next Steps for Reverse Engineering

-- Use a CAN sniffer to capture traffic between the official DCLT-7050 charger and battery.
+- Capture traffic using a CAN sniffer between the official charger and battery.
-- Analyze and decode the proprietary CAN messages.
+- Decode the proprietary CAN messages.
-- Replicate CAN communication independently to activate battery and read telemetry data.
+- Independently replicate CAN communication to activate battery and read telemetry data.

 ---